compulim/experiment-accessibility-quirks/README.md

 For `<div tabindex="0">`, when using "form controls" rotor, the selection ring will never land on it.
 Thus, setting `tabindex` on non-standard element will not be discoverable.

+### Additional information

+TalkBack also has similar feature, it can discover non-standard focusable elements by using swipe up/down while in "controls" mode.

 ## iOS Safari: `aria-activedescendant` supports is YMMV

 Tested on iOS Safari + VoiceOver.